maxhoffmann/ocss/README.md

 - the compiler throws an error if you already have a component with the same name?
 - nesting deeper than 3 levels would throw an error?
 - tags have to inside of one single file?
+- nesting components is not possible?
+- adding modifiers to elements is not possible?

 Example
 ------